 If you are new to a cloud-based environment like SalonTarget®, it is imperative that you follow these practices to insure your computers run correctly and safely!

 Staying SecureUse your computer for SalonTarget® only.
 Going to “unfriendly” sites could infect your machine with Malware, Adware, Spyware or a Virus.

 For your protection SalonTarget does not provide specific fields for you to store Credit Cards (financial information), Drivers License Numbers or Social Security Numbers.
 Per our Terms and Conditions, this information should not be stored anywhere, including in any note field in SalonTarget.
 It is highly recommended that all employees having access to SalonTarget are aware of this policy.

 Only owners should have access to Modify Roles, Manage Passwords and Login Device authorization.

 All roles should have an Auto Logout Time of greater than “0”.
 “0” means never logout.
 Set this under the Role.

-Use Two-Step Device Authorization (Login Devices) at you salon!
+Use Two-Step Device Authorization (Login Devices) at your salon!

 Use difficult to guess passwords and protect your passwords.
 NOTE: If an employee leaves or is terminated, change their password under the Access tab in their Profile and remove their email address to prevent unwanted access.

 Your computers should have current operating systems with updates, current Chrome browser and be modern enough to support SalonTarget® (Windows 8-10 or greater, Windows 7 is no longer supported, Mac OS-X 8 or greater, iOS 12 and Android 8).

 Your monitors should be standard widescreen monitors (minimum 1,200 px wide.
 1,600 px wide recommended)